 What We Believe

 Methodism recognizes itself as standing firmly within the Christian tradition from the time of the apostles.
-Specifically, we trace our roots through the Church of England where weekday societies geared for the spiritual renewal were formed under The Rev. John Wesley (1703-1791).
-Through his leadership and teachings, these gatherings grew beyond imagination, sparking a revival throughout the British Isles and even into America.
+Specifically, we trace our roots through the Church of England where weekday societies geared for the spiritual renewal of the English people were formed under The Rev. John Wesley (1703-1791).
+Through his leadership and teachings, these gatherings grew beyond imagination, sparking a revival throughout the British Isles and into the American colonies.
 This was a revival that transformed the Church and society through a vital religious of heart (inward) and life (outward).
 Wesley’s “three simple rules” guided His Methodists for centuries:

 - Do good.

 Wesley believed a living faith comes from real, personal experiences of God.
 He valued Scripture (ancient cultures experiencing God), Tradition (the Church’s shared experience with God), Reason (the wisdom of God that comes collectively from humans), and Experience (our own personal encounters with the Living Christ).

 Wesley believed in a balanced religious: where the head and heart unite, the personal and public are joined, and inward spirituality meets outward discipleship.
 The Methodist is one who loves God and neighbor by inward acts of piety AND outward acts of mercy and justice in the world.

 The United Methodist Church continues to be active in the world today, involving itself in systematic changes in politics and legislative processes.
 We take stands on controversial social issues, recognizing God loves every person and everyone is worth fighting for.
 All people deserve a quality of life and dignity!
 All people are of self-worth!
 We also emphasize the grace of God at work in our lives long before we ever recognize it!
 Everything we do is a response to the goodness already in our lives from God!